THE HISTORY OF SHOE4AFRICA

 Evans in action!

+Classrooms for the Hospitalized kids.
+In Israel it is becoming a norm that all kids hospitals must have learning school rooms.
+We believe we will be the first in Africa!
 We were delighted to break ground on March 9th on a brand new project.
 Partnering with the Harbour School we are building an amazing facility in the hospital grounds.
 Two classrooms for the sick kids that will help ensure they don’t fall behind with education when they are hospitalized.
 Some of our patients stay for months.
 As we are strong advocates for Health And Education we are so happy that Ashley, Christine, Dan, and Tisha visited the site to make this happen last summer.
 The dream has started with their support!
 And these are not just plain classrooms – watch out for an incredible center.
 Thanks to Shoe4Africa Belgium for providing donations of kids running shoes for the occasion!

 Groundbreaking for the new classrooms